hrsetyono/hScroll/README.md

 	<script src="js/h-scroll.min.js"></script>
 	```

-1. Create an element then set CSS variable for the properties that you want to animate.
+1. Create an element and set CSS variable in the property that you want to animate.

 	```html
 	<div class="my-elem">